 - In a saucepan, mix together lemon zest, lavender (if using), and granulated sugar together.
 Rub the zest and lavender into the sugar to help release the oils.

-- Add the salt and lemon juice and turn on the heat to medium high.
+- Add the salt and lemon juice and turn on the heat to medium-high.
 Stir well until the mixture is hot and simmering.

-- In a separate bowl.
-Beat the eggs well.
+- In a separate bowl, beat the eggs well.

-- Slowly Add one third of the lemon mixture to the egg, beating the eggs well as you pour.
-Then transfer the egg mixture to the saucepan, beating the mixture in the saucepan as you pour.
+- Transfer the egg mixture to the saucepan, beating the mixture in the saucepan as you pour.

 - Test doneness by sticking a wooden spoon into the mixture and running your finger down the back of the spoon.
 When the line stays where you ran your finger, it is ready.